Skip to main content

 model-interpretability-Explainability-AI

-• Linear Regression: Since the features and predicted value have a linear relationship, it's easy to interpret the basis of the prediction from the feature coefficients.
-Interpreting the direct impact on the result using feature coefficients and predictive modeling.
+• Linear Regression: Since features and the predicted value have a linear relationship, the basis for the prediction is easy to interpret from the feature coefficients.
+Example: Interpreting the direct impact on the result using feature coefficients and prediction modeling.

 Related: Overview of BigQuery Explainable AI